Viswa88/chef-nodejs/README.md

 # Description #

-Installs and configures Node.js.
+Installs and configures Node.js and npm.
 Much of the work in this cookbook reflects work done by [Librato](https://github.com/librato/nodejs-cookbook).

 # Requirements #